seantauber/seantauber/README.md

 - [ymichael/open-codex](https://github.com/ymichael/open-codex) - Lightweight coding agent that runs in your terminal.
 - [pocketbase/pocketbase](https://github.com/pocketbase/pocketbase) - Open Source realtime backend in 1 file.
 - [kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) - Interactive roadmaps, guides and other educational content to help developers grow in their careers.
+- [lmnr-ai/index](https://github.com/lmnr-ai/index) - The SOTA Open-Source Browser Agent for autonomously performing complex tasks on the web.

 ## How to Implement This Landing Page On Your Own GitHub